 • persons with chronic diseases

-• persons who due to social or behavioural problems or their housing situation are not easily able to follow recommendations for isolation
+• persons who due to social or behavioral problems or their housing situation are not easily able to follow recommendations for isolation

 • persons who have been in close contact with confirmed COVID-19 infected individuals